hnooz/nova-google-map-autocomplete/README.md

 ```

 ## Localization
 If you want this package in your language, just create a json lang file in your `resources/lang/vendor/nova-google-autocomplete` folder.

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-### Security

-If you've found a bug regarding security please mail [contact@yieldstudio.fr](mailto:contact@yieldstudio.fr) instead of using the issue tracker.

 ## Credits
 - [James Hemery](https://github.com/jameshemery) - Original developer